gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 Deeply embarrassed.

 The app needs to request OAuth access to Google and permission to read Gmail.
 Since reading email is a protected activity, I need to go through Google's verification process, which includes recording a video.
 The outcome is uncertain.
-I could wait for the verification to finish (I haven't even recorded the video), but I would need to add one by one the emails of people testing
+I could wait for the verification to finish (I haven't even recorded the video), and remain in testing.
+But I would need to add one by one the emails of people testing

-Instead, people will get a very scary screen telling them "go away" and they need to click through an "Advanced" link
+Instead, I moved to production, so people will get a very scary screen telling them "go away" and they need to click through an "Advanced" link

 ![](/img/Screenshot_2025-09-14_104329.png)

 Oh, boy.
 That's bad.
 Yes, real bad.

-I will create a video, and at least that can show the process.
+I will create a video for Google verification.
+And I can reuse the video, to show what the app is for.

-At the same time I doubt that anybody will test the system.
+However, I doubt that anybody will test the system.
 Yes, permissions are read-only and immediately revoked.
 The only thing that persist is the audio and only for one day.

-But control of personal email is scary.
+But **control of personal email is scary**.
 In my case, I might have risked testing with one of those secondary Gmail accounts that some of us have.
 And only with someone I trust.

-But I didn't want to wait.
+So I didn't want to wait just in the hope of people using it.

 ### Why